Mortgage Recast Definition

 - Installment = Principal amount / Annuity factor @5% for 12 months

 - = $53,504.69

 Types of Mortgages that may be Recasted

-- As mentioned earlier, only those mortgages in which the specific conditions allowing the recasting is there can only be recast.
-Such mortgages are associated with a negatively amortized loan which has a payment structure such that allows schedule repayment of an amount less than loan’s interest charges.
+- As mentioned earlier, only those mortgages in which the specific conditions are allowing the recasting is there can only be recast.
+Such mortgages are associated with a negatively amortized loan, which has a payment structure such that allows schedule repayment of an amount less than the loan’s interest charges.

 - Negatively amortized mortgages are also termed as payment option adjustable-rate mortgages or Option ARM.